mostafa-abokhadra/running-your-business/business values/values.md

 **Examples:**
 - everyone has the right to be treated with respect
-- the business has zero tolerance for bullying and harassment
-- work should be completed on time.

 ### 3. standards of behaviour
 - it outlines what is acceptable business practice